gitlabhq/omnibus-gitlab/doc/update/README.md

 The load balancer in front of the application nodes must be configured to check proper health check endpoints to check if the service is accepting traffic or not.
-For Puma and Unicorn, the `/-/readiness` endpoint should be used, while `/readiness` endpoint can be used for Sidekiq and other services.
+For Puma, the `/-/readiness` endpoint should be used, while `/readiness` endpoint can be used for Sidekiq and other services.

-Upgrades on web (Puma/Unicorn) nodes must be done in a rolling manner, one after another, ensuring at least one node is always up to serve traffic.
+Upgrades on web (Puma) nodes must be done in a rolling manner, one after another, ensuring at least one node is always up to serve traffic.
 This is required to ensure zero-downtime.

-Both Puma and Unicorn will enter a blackout period as part of the upgrade, during which they continue to accept connections but will mark their respective health check endpoints to be unhealthy.
+Puma will enter a blackout period as part of the upgrade, during which they continue to accept connections but will mark their respective health check endpoints to be unhealthy.
 On seeing this, the load balancer should disconnect them gracefully.

-Both Puma and Unicorn will restart only after completing all the currently processing requests.
+Puma will restart only after completing all the currently processing requests.
 This ensures data and service integrity.
 Once they have restarted, the health check end points will be marked healthy.

 The nodes must be updated in the following order to update an HA instance using load balancer to latest GitLab version.